Project Charter (Project Definition Document)

-Since the project charter contains highly important information such as project title, project manager, project budget, project scope, milestones etc. it should be created as soon as possible to avoid time loss.
+Since the project charter contains highly important information such as project title, project manager, project budget, project scope, milestones, etc. it should be created as soon as possible to avoid time loss.

-How to Create a Project Charter ?
+How to Write a Project Charter ?

+Now we will discuss how to write a project charter.
 Making a project charter is an interactive process.
 Below steps can be followed for preparing it.

 Step 1: Determine the Project Vision

 The vision of the project should be determined at this step.
-It is not possible to go next step without clearly identify the vision.
+It is not possible to go to the next step without clearly identify the vision.
 Also in this step, project scope, objectives and major project deliverables should be clearly identified.

 Step 2: Describe the Project Organization